tarun2502/LanguageNotes/Unix/UnixNotes.md

 #### Regular expression
 * For arguments to ls command we can provide regular expression.
   * ?
-Any singel character
+Any single character
+    * program.? matches => program.c, program.o but not program.log
   * * Any string of characters.
 Can match 0 character.
   * [set] Any character in set
   * [!set] Any character not in set